 Becoming a small business owner begins with a great idea and a capital investment.
 In order to succeed, you will need some money to invest, time, and a plan to ensure adequate cash flow during the initial start-up period.
-You may have the next product or service that will go global with the right foundation, and luckily there are many financial institutions in America that are keen on lending to small businesses and entrepreneurs that are chasing their dreams (GoKapital being one of them).
+You may have the next product or service that will go global with the right foundation, and luckily many financial institutions in America are keen on lending to small businesses and entrepreneurs that are chasing their dreams (GoKapital being one of them).
 Yet, not everyone is eligible to get a small business loan.
 You need to prepare a proper presentation and avoid several critical mistakes on your loan application.
 In this blog, we will discuss four critical errors you should avoid when filling out a business loan application.

 1. Having outdated financial records.
 This common mistake will thwart your best efforts to secure a business loan.
 A financial institution must have an accurate picture of your current financial circumstances.
-The lender will use this information to determine how financially stable the business owner is prior to making a loan.
+The lender will use this information to determine how financially stable the business owner is before making a loan.
 If your objective is to use the loan for expansion, they want to see your income and expenses to show that you can and will repay the disbursement.
 They need quantifiable assurance that your business is sustainable for at least the term of the loan.

 All financial data that you supply to the lender must be clear, current and tangible.
 Outdated information will likely secure a rejection.
-In addition, any inflated or inaccurately adjusted data will become visible after the lender does its due diligence.
+Besides, any inflated or inaccurately adjusted data will become visible after the lender does its due diligence.
 If their verification (underwriting) process shows different financial data than what you supplied, you are surely going to be facing rejection.

 Be honest with your data and be current.
 Any questionable item on a loan application will result in delays at best.
 Perhaps your financial status doesn’t warrant a loan in the amount you want.
 Still, if you supply accurate data, the lender may offer you a loan for a smaller amount.